MicrosoftDocs/dynamics365smb-docs/business-central/projects-powerbi-project-invoiced-sales-by-type.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Project Invoiced Sales by Type* report breaks down your sales by each different type varying from Resource, Item and G/L Account.

-This allows you to track each different type and see how their billable is performing.
+The **Project Invoiced Sales by Type** report breaks down your sales by each type of sales line, covering resources, items, and general ledger accounts.
+Use this report to track each different type and see how they're performing.

 :::image type="content" source="media/projects/project-invoiced-sales-by-type.png" alt-text="Screenshot of the Project Invoiced Sales by Type Power BI Report" lightbox="media/projects/project-invoiced-sales-by-type.png":::

-## How to use the report
+## Use the report

-The *Project Invoiced Sales by Type* report is typically used by project managers to keep track of the different type of sales entries.

-As a Project Manager, you can use the *Project Invoiced Sales by Type* report to see how you are charging the different resources per project.
-Additionally you can use this to measure Item and G/L Sales that are directly against the project.
+Project managers use the report to track the different type of sales entries.
+You can see how you charge for the different resources per project.
+Additionally, you can measure values for items and G/L accounts related to the project.

 <!-- ## Key Performance Indicators (KPIs)